 Cash and cash equivalents comprise cash at banks and on hand, and short-term money market instruments with an original maturity of three months or less when acquired, which are readily convertible into a known amount of cash and which are subject to an insignificant risk of change in value.
-The cash and cash equivalents are mainly denominated in Canadian dollars and Hong Kong dollars.
-At December 31, 2019 and 2018, the cash and cash equivalents held by the Company comprised of bank balances and cashable guaranteed investment certificates ("GICs").
+The cash and cash equivalents are mainly denominated in Canadian dollars and US dollars.
+At December 31, 2020 and 2019, the cash and cash equivalents held by the Company comprised of bank balances and cashable guaranteed investment certificates ("GICs").
 GICs are matured in one year and are eligible for immediate cancellation after a 30 day hold period with interest earned to the date of cancellation.
-The GICs earn respective interest prime - 2.70% and 1.0% per annum (2018 - prime - 2.60% and 0.9% per annum).
+The Company did not hold any GICs as at December 31, 2020.
+The GICs earned interest prime -2.70% and 1.0% per annum in 2019.